 - the entitlement to make written submissions to the Commissioner in relation to his/her application;

 - the duty of the applicant to cooperate and to furnish relevant information;

 - the obligation to comply with the rules relating to the right to enter or remain in the state and the possible consequences of non-compliance;

 - the possible consequences of a failure to attend the personal interview.

 The IPO provides written information to every asylum seeker and there is a copy of the information booklet available on the recently established IPO website and is available in 18 languages.

-All applicants are given recently issued information leaflets from IPO and the European Commission entitled ‘Information about the Dublin Regulation for applicants for international protection pursuant to Article 4 of Regulation (EU) No 604/2013’ which is a guide to the Dublin process in general.
-A separate information leaflet is also provided to persons who are subject to the Dublin procedure which provides more detailed information, which is entitled ‘I’m in the Dublin procedure – what does this mean?
+All applicants are given recently issued information leaflets from IPO and the European Commission entitled ‘Information about the Dublin Regulation for applicants for international protection pursuant to Article 4 of Regulation (EU) No 604/2013’, a guide to the Dublin process in general.
+A separate information leaflet is also provided to persons who are subject to the Dublin procedure, entitled ‘I’m in the Dublin procedure – what does this mean?
 Information for applicants for international protection found in a Dublin procedure, pursuant to Article 4 of Regulation (EU) No. 604/2013’.
 A separate information leaflet aimed specifically at unaccompanied children is also available, entitled ‘Children asking for international protection, information for unaccompanied children who are applying for international protection pursuant to Article 4 of Regulation (EU) No 604/2013’.
 However, anecdotal evidence suggests that it is not always clear that the asylum seeker understands that they are being subject to the Dublin procedure.
 The onus is at all times placed on the asylum seeker to read and understand the content of the Dublin information leaflet, rather than ensuring that it is properly explained to the applicant by a caseworker or Authorised Officer.